terrytangyuan/scaffolder/cran-comments.md

 ## Notes

 This is the first release with experimental functionalities of scaffolding Python functions.
-This submission adds packages that are used in examples to `Suggests` in `DESCRIIPTION` file that are missing in a previous CRAN submission.
+This submission replaces `\dontrun{}` by `\donttest{}` in the Rd-files in a previous CRAN submission.